reqT/reqT/README.md

           mv reqt.sh reqt
           chmod u+x reqt

-     Add reqt to PATH** Append this text at the end of your `~/.profile` file:
+    Append this text at the end of your `~/.profile` file:

           export PATH=$PATH:~/reqT/bin

-     ** Start reqt ** Now you should be able to start reqT from any directory by typing the `reqt`command by your cmd, powershell or bash prompt.
+     **Start reqt** Now you should be able to start reqT from any directory by typing the `reqt`command by your cmd, powershell or bash prompt.
 You should see something similar to this:

             > reqt
             Starting reqT-v2.3.0 compiled with Scala 2.10.1 ...